 Grid reference SK 15399 74163

-It will then bring you out on a small road, with a few houses on the left, walk past these and you’ll reach two stone pillars, this is a concession footpath that takes you through private residents so keep to the route.
+It will then bring you out on a small road, with a few houses on the left, walk past these and you’ll reach two stone pillars.
+This is a concession footpath that takes you through private residents so keep to the route.
 You’ll then cross a bridge over the River Wye which brings you out at Miller’s Dale.

 Stage 2 – Miller’s Dale to Monsal Trail